ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 As you can see, with our current configuration, Webpack finishes compilation in around 120 ~ 130s.
 At the very most, our Webpack compilation appears to use about 2 million kilobytes (2gb) of memory.

 Now that we had an idea of what our Webpack build costs, what could we do?
 Well, this is where some knowledge about Node came in handy.
 Node uses V8 and can accept a number of command line options that configure the way V8 behaves.
 One of these is `--max-old-space-size`.
 To summarize Irina's [post](https://medium.com/@_lrlna/garbage-collection-in-v8-an-illustrated-guide-d24a952ee3b8), V8's memory management strategy divides up the heap into two parts: old space and new space.
 Objects in the old space are not subject to the frequent scavenging that occurs in the new space and are only garbage-collected when its capacity is reached.
-Therefore, if you set a lower capacity on the old space than the V8 default, it should lead to more garbage collections, albeit at the cost of total runtime. `--max-old-space-size` accepts a single number, interpreted as the maximum size of the old space in megabytes.
+Therefore, if you set a lower capacity on the old space than the V8 default, it should cause more garbage collections, which means less memory used throughout compilation. `--max-old-space-size` accepts a single number, interpreted as the maximum size of the old space in megabytes.

 So, with this knowledge, we changed our `build:webpack` command so that we can control the size of the old space: